Lukasdotcom/fantasy-manager/env.md

 openssl rand -base64 32
 ```

-### SQLITE OR MYSQL
+### SQLITE

-Depending on what kind of database you are using you need to either specify the SQLITE or MYSQL enviromental variable.

-For sqlite you just specify the path of the database.
+To use the sqlite database you just specify the path of the database.
 SQLITE=/path/to/database.db

-For mysql you need to specify the username, password, database name and host.
-MYSQL_USER=bundesliga MYSQL_PASSWORD=password MYSQL_DATABASE=bundesliga MYSQL_HOST=db.

 ## Other Variables